ecruteakcity/ecruteakcity/README.md

 - 👋 Hi, I’m @ecruteakcity
-- 👀 I’m interested in rom hacking
+- 👀 I’m interested in Game Boy Color rom hacking
 - 🌱 I’m currently learning how to rom hack
-- 💞️ I’m looking to collaborate on rom hacking projects
+- 💞️ I’m looking to collaborate on Gen II Pokemon rom hacking projects

 <!---
 - 📫 How to reach me ...